JacobWeinbren/Israel-Data/README.md

 ## Sources

+*Query?* Refers to a change I made during development, to query the admin area with the street name.
+The difficulty is that administrative areas are sometimes located miles away from the actual street - but generally the context improves accuracy
 Knesset Election | Year | Polling Stations | Results | Found Necessary Data? | Results Notes | Station Notes | Geocoding Method | First Attempt Query?
 | :------------: | :--: | :--------------: | :-----: | :-------------------: | :-----------: |  :----------: | :--------------: | :--------------: |
 | 13th Knesset | 1992 | N/A for Project | Scanned manually from Israeli Archives | ✅ | | Transcription required |